 3. Apply for a construction loan

 If you’re embarking on a large renovation project, such as an extension or a knock down and rebuild, you could consider a construction loan.
-A construction loan is typically based on the estimated final (post-renovation) value of your property, which allows you to withdraw whatever amount you need in order to pay the latest renovation-related invoice that has come in.
-In some cases, these loans can be interest-only for a period of time, in which case they will generally revert to principal and interest at a future date.
+A construction loan is, typically, based on the estimated final (post-renovation) value of your property, and allows you to drawn down funds to pay for work as it’s completed.

 4. Take out a personal loan

-A personal loan could be another option for funding your renovations.
-Personal loans typically allow you to borrow up to around $50,000 (some lenders may have higher limits) and generally come in two forms, either secured or unsecured.
-Interest rates can vary widely depending on the product, the chosen terms, and your credit history.
+A personal loan is another option for funding a renovation.
+Personal loans typically allow you to borrow up to around $50,000 (some lenders may have higher limits).
+And, generally, they come in two forms: secured or unsecured.
+Interest rates vary widely, depending on the loan product and lender, the loan term and your credit history.

-It could be worth bearing in mind that an interest rate that could be considered low for a personal loan product would still be relatively high when compared against a similarly competitive home loan interest rate.
-With this in mind, you may want to consider the pros and cons of a separate personal loan vs refinancing your home loan.
+It’s worth bearing in mind that an interest rate that could be considered low for a personal loan product would still be relatively high when compared against a similarly competitive home loan interest rate.

 5. Other options

-If your renovation is likely to involve smaller, more regular expenses, there are some other types of finance that may be appropriate.
-For example, you could consider a credit card or overdraft facility.
+If your renovation is likely to involve smaller, more regular expenses, some other types of finance may be appropriate.
+For example, you could consider using a credit card or an overdraft facility.

-Note that these options typically come with higher interest rates and fees than other types of finance so may not be suitable for all renovations, particularly if you think you might not be able to repay the funds quickly.
-While overdrafts may seem handy, high fees can make a dent in your wallet.
-Explore other credit options before you get an overdraft, as there may be products that are cheaper and more suited to your circumstances.
+Note that these options usually come with higher interest rates and fees than other types of finance, so may not be suitable for all renovations, particularly if you think you might not be able to repay the funds quickly.

-Whether it’s a new coat of paint, a full kitchen makeover or the installation of a new bathroom, it’s key to plan your budget and gain an understanding of the costs you can expect.
+Whether you’re planning to give your house a new coat of paint, a full kitchen makeover or install a new bathroom, it’s key to plan your budget and gain an understanding of the costs you can expect.
 Once you’ve done that, explore the options of financing your renovation thoroughly.